 The job expectations, annual performance review policies and procedures, and terms of every appointment to the academic staff will be stated in writing and a copy will be supplied to the prospective faculty/staff member by the dean/department head prior to the employment start date.
 Any subsequent changes in the terms of appointment must be approved by the provost and stated in writing and a copy provided to the faculty member.
 All faculty members should be informed of the web location for information pertinent to University employment as well as University, college and departmental operating policies and procedures.

-Personnel file documentation related to employment and benefits is maintained in the Office of Human Resources.
+Personnel file documentation related to employment and benefits is maintained in the Office of Human Resources and Student Employment.
 Personnel file contents such as official transcripts, certifications, letters of recommendation, hiring process documentation, letters of appointment, etc. are maintained in the Office of Academic and Student Affairs.

 Faculty Ranks--General Provisions